 Funding Opportunities

-Special issue about health misinformation on social media
+AJPH special issue about social media health information

-The NCI partnered with the American Journal of Public Health (AJPH) to publish a special issue highlighting cutting-edge research that addresses critical issues surrounding health misinformation on social media.
-Published on October 1 2020, the special issue showcases diverse approaches to a rapidly expanding research area and addresses topics such as vaccine misinformation, unproven cancer treatments, and rumors about emerging infectious diseases.
-The issue also highlights the role of healthcare providers in addressing health misinformation and important ethical considerations for health promotion efforts on social media.
+NCI partnered with the American Journal of Public Health (AJPH) to publish a special issue highlighting cutting-edge research that addresses critical issues surrounding health information on social media.
+Published on October 1, 2020, the special issue showcases diverse approaches to a rapidly expanding research area and addresses topics such as unproven cancer treatments and rumors about emerging infectious diseases.

 -